 The University’s Human Resources Office (6054 S. Drexel Ave., 773-702-8900) lists job postings.
 Interested people should visit the office, submit a resume, and complete an application.
-Employment counselors are also available for individual appointments.
-Full-time positions on campus are listed in The Chronicle and on the University web page at hrservices.uchicago.edu/jobs/index.shtml.
+Employment counselors also are available for individual appointments.
+Full-time positions on campus are listed in The Chronicle and on the University web page at http://humanresources.uchicago.edu/jobs/index.shtml.

 7.3 RESEARCH ASSISTANTS

 Clerkships provide graduates with writing experience and insights into the judicial decision-making process.
-Over the past several years, approximately 20-30% of each graduating class obtained a judicial clerkship at some point.
+Over the past several years, approximately 15-25% of each graduating class obtained a judicial clerkship at some point, either immediately following graduation or after working.
 Following an initial judicial clerkship, some graduates elect a second judicial clerkship.
-Over the past decade, from October Term 2002 to October Term 2012, the Law School has placed 27 alumni in Supreme Court clerkships among 10 different justices.
-From October Term 1992 to October Term 2012, the Law School has had 77 clerks at the Court.
+From October Term 2005 to October Term 2015, the Law School has placed 21 alumni in Supreme Court clerkships among 8 different justices.
+From October Term 1992 to October Term 2015, the Law School has had 83 clerks at the Court.